Maxoplata/Image2LinearGradientCSS/README.md

 A proof-of-concept to convert an image to linear-gradient CSS.

 ## Is this practical?
-No. a 72px x 72px image is ~400KB of CSS.
+No. a 72px x 72px image is ~350-400KB of CSS.

-## Could this be optimized?
-Yes.
-Consecutive horizontal or vertical pixels of the same color could be a single linear gradient instead of multiple.
-But I don't really want to spend the time doing that because...

-## Would this be practical if it were optimized?
-Still, no.

 ## Example?
 <a href="example/example.html">Here is an implementation of what gets output</a>.
 The example is based on <a href="example/example.jpg">this 72px x 72px image</a>.
-The actual output of the script is a file with the entire `background-image: ...;` CSS string.
+The actual output of the script is a file with the entire `background: ...;` CSS string.